 Tenant and Owner Relations

 This class will examine those situations found in property management relationships between tenants and owners.
 The class will discuss conditions and interactions that may cause stress or failure of the tenant/owner relationship.
 Agents will be provided techniques useful to heal strained relationships and deliver the best outcome even if that means ending the relationship and doing it in a professional manner.

 TREC #35817 | 3 CE Hours

 This class will discuss specific sections of the International Property Maintenance Code (IPMC) that directly impact the habitability and maintenance of residential rentals.
-Agents will be able to recognize physical property issues affecting habitability of residential rentals and be able to assess if the property may fail IPMC inspection.
-Upon completion of the class attendees will be able to recognize IPMC violations which are the basis for local building code enforcement.
+Agents will be able to recognize physical property issues affecting the habitability of residential rentals and be able to assess if the property may fail IPMC inspection.
+Upon completion of the class, attendees will be able to recognize IPMC violations which are the basis for local building code enforcement.

 Statutory Acts & Contingency Planning

 This class will cover three distinct classes that contain information to those in the field of residential property management and leasing.
 The first part is an in-depth presentation of material on the Fair Housing Act, Americans with Disabilities Act, and similar Texas laws and their impact on residential leasing and property management.
 The second part will prepare attendees on how to handle natural disasters and develop a plan to handle these emergencies.
 Finally, the class will cover how to identify and handle personal safety risks while performing leasing and property management duties whether at the office or in the field.